tauri-apps/tauri-docs/docs/guides/building/macos.md

 - **Exception domain:** an insecure domain that your application can access such as a `localhost` or a remote `http` domain.
 It is a convenience configuration around `NSAppTransportSecurity > NSExceptionDomains` setting `NSExceptionAllowsInsecureHTTPLoads` and `NSIncludesSubdomains` to true.
 See [`tauri.bundle.macOS.exceptionDomain`] for more information.

 :::info
 These options generate the application bundle [Info.plist file].
-You can extend the generated file with your own `Info.plist` file stored on the Tauri folder (`src-tauri` by default).
-The CLI merges both `.plist` files on production, and the core layer embeds it on the binary on development.
+You can extend the generated file with your own `Info.plist` file stored in the Tauri folder (`src-tauri` by default).
+The CLI merges both `.plist` files in production, and the core layer embeds it in the binary during development.
 :::

 [application bundle]: https://developer.apple.com/library/archive/documentation/CoreFoundation/Conceptual/CFBundles/BundleTypes/BundleTypes.html